Charitable and Political Contributions

 Definitions

-Charitable contributions are donations made to a non-profit organization, charity or private foundation.
+Charitable contributions are donations made to a non-profit organization, charity, private or public foundation.
 Such donations may be in the form of cash, real property, goods, securities or other items of value.

-Political contributions are funds or resources donated to political parties, candidates for office, or PACs (political action committees).
+Political contributions are funds or resources donated directly or indirectly to political parties, candidates for office, or PACs (political action committees).

 Guiding Principles